ylascombe/local-k8s/README.md

 This repository contains code to build a mini infrastructure (based on a local Kubernetes) to host instant-search-demo application.
 It will contains also comments of my work.

-# Tradeoff
-* Will use vagrant to launch VM locally (because it is the most rapid (or at least a rapid one) way to deploy a Virtual Machine): but a tool focused on desired state configuration will be better (terraform for example)
-* In order to install middlewares (aka kubernetes on VM), some solutions are possible (minikube, shell script, ansible, prepacked VM with packer, docker-compose...)
-I will use ansible provisionner to deploy middlewares on this VM
-* with linux system services (systemd) or via docker-compose : it is not what I will do, I want to deploy app on a Kubernetes cluster, but add Kubernetes in the architecte map should be discussed for real application.

-# Main steps

-As I don't know exactly how much time is needed to achieve this assignment (and also how much time I can spent) : I have cut my work on somes steps.
-I choose to work first on things I estimate most prio.
-So here the steps I see:
-1. [x] understand what is the subject apps (run locally and look rapidly code)
-1. [x] launch app locally with docker (and docker-compose)
-1. [x] build docker image with CI
-1. [x] deploy app on Kubernetes running on my laptop (with Kind)
-1. [x] instrument (with infra as code) how to initialize and run a local Kubernetes cluster
-1. [ ] configure logs management, monitoring for app in cluster

-In a real context, all these tasks should be done only with CI/CD pipelines.

 # Prerequisites

 * vagrant (with an hypervisor behind)